A business owner's manual to getting and keeping a great website that serves their business.

 Hiring an agency will get you the best results, but will cost the most.
-The good thing is that if they know what they’re doing they’ll guide you to discover what you need, not just what you want. :)
+And if they really know what they’re doing, they’ll guide you to discover what you need, not just what you want. :)

 An agency will help figure out where does a website stand in your business strategy.
 Hopefully, they will design beautiful graphics.
-They can make illustration, or provide great photos to make your services tangible for your customers.
-And, they might help with initial set-up for your marketing, and then at a retainer fee manage it on monthly basis.
+They can make illustrations or take great photos to make your services tangible for your customers.
+And they might help with initial set-up for your marketing, plus, at a retainer fee manage it on monthly basis.

 Agencies can be a great choice if you’re ready to take your business to the next step, but can be expensive if you’re just getting started.